OctopusDeploy/blog/blog/2021-12/api-bash-jq/index.md

 published: 2021-12-06-1400
 metaImage: blogimage-usingtheoctopusapiwithbashandjql.png
 bannerImage: blogimage-usingtheoctopusapiwithbashandjql.png
-bannerImageAlt: Arrow shaped like a sideways horseshoe, with the middle section highlighted containing a square for curl and a square for jq
+bannerImageAlt: An arrow turning around represents an API with a cut out section of the arrow showing curl and jq inside the API
 isFeatured: false
 tags:
  - DevOps
 ---

 Octopus Deploy is written API-first, meaning anything you can do in the User Interface (UI), you can do with an API call.
-When I interact with the API, I typically use PowerShell because it has the built-in ability to convert JSON into PowerShell objects, making it easy to work with JSON.
+When I interact with the API, I use PowerShell because it has the built-in ability to convert JSON into PowerShell objects, making it easy to work with JSON.
 However, not all Octopus customers use PowerShell, and some need *nix-based solutions using Bash.

 In this post, I demonstrate how to use Bash with the Octopus API.